ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 ## One-Way Hashing Functions

-> A one-way function _F_ is a function that is easy to comput, but diffucult to invert.
+> A one-way function _F_ is a function that is easy to compute, but difficult to invert.
 Given
 _x_, computing _y=F(x)_ is easy.
 Given _y_,
 determining any _x_ such that _F(x)=y_ is hard.